In a dark place we find ourselves, and a little more knowledge lights our way – Yoda

 ― Vera Nazarian, The Perpetual Calendar of Inspiration

-The Lessons for the Rebel:
+The Lessons for the Sage:

 “Much to learn, you still have”, says Master Yoda to Luke Skywalker (Star War Films).